Updated Parking Guidelines Available for Review and Comment

-The Public Works Department is currently developing a countywide parking policy for public rights-of-way and will be evaluating areas where parking restrictions may be appropriate or may need to be enhanced/amended if they are already existing.
-The department will be considering the uses of individual roads as it relates to the classification of road (local access, arterial, primary connector, etc.) and the function to road provides to the land uses it serves.
-Based on identified uses and safety concerns, the department will analyze a hierarchy of travel clearances for emergency access and safe vehicular flow.
-Additional criteria may be considered as policy updates are determined.
+The Public Works Department sets parking guidelines for public rights-of-way along county roads.
+The guidelines take into account the uses of individual roads as it relates to the classification of road (local access, arterial, primary connector, etc.) and the function to road provides to the land uses it serves.
+Based on identified uses and safety concerns, the guidelines define a hierarchy of travel clearances for emergency access and safe vehicular flow.

 The Board of County Commissioners has the authority to regulate No Parking zones and placement of No Parking signs on county roads, based on recommendations of the Public Works Department.
 In addition, Boulder County Public Works can designate areas along county roads as No Parking Zones to protect public safety and to and to ensure that emergency services responders have clear access should their assistance be needed.